strobertson/predictionassignment/code/write-up.md

 ## Balanced Accuracy      0.7193  0.67693  0.60706       NA  0.94063
 ```

-The accuracy acheived from this model is only 50.3% which is very low.
+The accuracy achieved from this model is only 50.3% which is very low.

-If we visualise the model using rattle we can also see that with the current random seed the model is unable to predict all classes.
+If we visualize the model using rattle we can also see that with the current random seed the model is unable to predict all classes.

 ```r